potatoqualitee/SPReplicator/README.md

 ### Establish a session to the SharePoint site

 You can specify `-Site` and `-Credential` with every command.
 Or you can establish a connection and not worry about specifying the Site or Credentials in subsequent command executions.

+There is no need to assign the output to a variable, as it creates a reusable global variable `$global:spsite`.

 ```powershell
 # using your own account credentials